-A ministry begun by First Christian, this mission to feed the hungry has grown to encompass multiple Dilworth-area churches.
-Lunch is served every Monday at our facility, and our partner churches have taken other days of the week.
+A ministry begun by First Christian, this mission to feed the hungry has grown to encompass multiple churches.
+During COVID-19, the Soup Kitchen at FCC provides to-go meals from 11 am – 12:30 pm on Monday and Fridays.
+Food is also provided to the Urban Ministry tent city, the harlotte-Mecklenburg School System and other partners.
 More info at www.dilworthsoupkitchen.org (Ongoing)

 First Christian is continuously working to support our Montagnard members’ successful integration into the mainstream US.
 This support has included informal tutoring for school-age children, Bible Study in remedial English, support for Habitat Homes built for and by members, and assistance with forms and red-tape for our families struggling with both the English language and our societal systems like the educational system necessary for survival here in the USA.

 First Christian Church leaders are also offering support and advocacy on a national level to Montagnard families and relatives of our members who are still in Vietnam facing beatings, imprisonment, and multiple losses including loss of their land needed for survival, all for simply trying to gather to worship God.

 First Christian participates in national and international outreach through the work of the Week of Compassion.
 Week of Compassion is the relief, refugee and development mission fund of the Christian Church (Disciples of Christ) in the United States and Canada.

 We seek to equip and empower disciples to alleviate the suffering of others through disaster response, humanitarian aid, sustainable development and the promotion of mission opportunities.